 - Phone: 314-362-7509

-Dr. Dwyer is a research audiologist interested optimization of cochlear implant fitting; effects of asymmetric and unilateral hearing loss on communication functioning; cognition and speech understanding in sub-optimal listening conditions; and quality of life in adults with hearing loss.
+Dr. Gotter is a clinical/rehabilitative audiologist interested optimization of cochlear implant fitting; effects of asymmetric and unilateral hearing loss on communication functioning; cognition and speech understanding in sub-optimal listening conditions; and quality of life in adults with hearing loss.

 Licensure and board certification

 - Licensed in Missouri

 - ASHA Certificate of Clinical Competence in Audiology (CCC-A)

 - Holden L, Finley C, Firszt J, Holden T, Brenner C, Potts L, Gotter B, Vanderhoof S, Mispagel K, Heydebrand G, Skinner M. Factors Affecting Open-Set Speech Recognition in Adults with Cochlear Implants.
 Ear and Hearing, 2013, 34, 340-360.

 - Holden, L., Neely, J.G., Gotter, B., Mispagel, K., & Firszt.
 J. Sequential Bilateral Cochlear Implantation in a Patient with Bilateral Meniere’s Disease.
 Journal of the American Academy of Audiology, 2012, 23, 256-268.

 - Gotter, B, Mispagel K. Rehabilitation Challenges for Auditory Reimbursement Services.
 ARA Newsletter Spring, 2007.

 - Heydebrand, G., Haile, S., Potts, L, Gotter, B. (2007) Cognitive Predictors of Improvements in Adults’ Spoken Word Recognition Six Months after Cochlear Implant Activation, Audiology and Neurotology, 12 (4), pp.254-264.